onzfonz/comp227/src/content/7/en/part7d.md

 As we can see from the example above, the React elements that were written in JSX are now created with regular JavaScript by using React's [createElement](https://reactjs.org/docs/react-without-jsx.html) function.

-You can test the bundled application by opening the <i>build/index.html</i> file with the <i>open file</i> functionality of your browser:
+You can test the bundled application by opening the *build/index.html* file with the ***open file*** functionality of your browser:

 ![browser hello webpack](../../images/7/22.png)

-It's worth noting that if the bundled application's source code uses <i>async/await</i>, the browser will not render anything on some browsers.
+It's worth noting that if the bundled application's source code uses `async`/`await`, the browser will not render anything on some browsers.
 [Googling the error message in the console](https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined) will shed some light on the issue.
 With t he [previous solution](https://babeljs.io/docs/en/babel-polyfill/) being deprecated we now have to install two more missing dependencies, that is [core-js](https://www.npmjs.com/package/core-js) and [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime):